bazingagin/bazingagin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---
 <br>
-Hi, I'm Gin, a PhD candidate at University of Waterloo, supervised by [Professor Jimmy Lin](https://cs.uwaterloo.ca/~jimmylin/).
+Hi, I'm Gin, a (recent) PhD graduate from University of Waterloo.
+During the flash ~3.5 years at UWaterloo, I was lucky enough to be supervised by [Professor Jimmy Lin](https://cs.uwaterloo.ca/~jimmylin/) and to collaborate closely with [Professor Ming Li](https://cs.uwaterloo.ca/~mli/).
 Before coming to Canada, I spent four years at Rensselaer Polytechnic Institute and did research at Blender, supervised by [Professor Heng Ji](https://cs.illinois.edu/about/people/faculty/hengji).
+My research area focuses on interpretability and generalizability for machine learning.

-On a high level, I'm mainly interested in understanding human learning and improving machine learning.
-Generalization and interpretability are two topics that I'm mostly enthusiastic about.
-I deeply believe in the connection between compression and learning in general which draws my interest towards the information theoretic approaches.
+On a high level, I’m mainly interested in understanding human learning and improving machine learning.
+My deep belief in the connection between compression and learning in general draws my interest towards the information theoretic approaches.
 Besides machine learning, I also love researching about food science and neuroscience.

-In addition to research, I created a [MOOC aggregator](https://www.warmmachine.org/) with my co-founder <a href="https://phinoda.github.io">@Quinn</a>.
+In addition to research, I created [AFAIK.io](https://afaik.io), a map of human knowledge with <a href="https://twitter.com/YiqinDai">@Quinn</a>.
-Starting from 2023, we are starting to build [AFAIK](https://afaik.io/) (short for "as far as I know"), embarking on the mission of mapping out human academic knowledge for self-learners.